-While watching a programme called ‘Freddie Flintoff: Living with Bulimia‘ on BBC One, the show reminded me I needed to try and seek support for my own eating disorder.
-I’ve suffered from an eating disorder in one form or another my entire adult life, which is getting on for being 20 years now.
+While watching a programme called ‘Freddie Flintoff: Living with Bulimia‘ on BBC One, the show reminded me I needed to try to seek support for my own eating disorder.
+I’ve suffered from an eating disorder in one form or another my entire adult life, which is getting on for over 20 years now.
 Thus, I thought to seek support from Beat and decided to write about my experience of using their eating disorders web chat service so that others would know what to expect.

 Disclosure: This article contains affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.
 Read my full disclosure here.

 In fact, my issues with food started long before then, in primary school.
-Thus, when I saw this programme, it just reminded me of my own problems, starting at school, and how they’d been dismissed when I’d sort help before.
+Thus, when I saw this programme, it just reminded me of my own problems, starting at school, and how they’d been dismissed when I’d sought help before.
 The programme itself was quite an eye-opener, and it’s great that someone of his status has spoken out.
 Hopefully, men seeking help for eating disorders will be taken more seriously now.
 However, I wish we didn’t have to rely on the confessions of famous people for such things to be taken seriously.

 Anyway, I contacted Beat using the web chat service on a Sunday at just before 17.00, so I don’t know if this will reflect the use of the service at other times or not.
-When I contacted beat using this method of communication, I was in the queue for about four minutes, as I was the fourth person in said queue.
+When I contacted Beat using this method of communication, I was in the queue for about four minutes, as I was the fourth person in said queue.

 The people managing the web chat on half of Beat start by asking you about your age, ethnicity, and location in the UK (which of the countries you’re from).
 I imagine this is because each country in the UK will have different services in place, especially in Scotland and Northern Ireland.
 England and Wales are usually the same.